The Symbolism of Windows and Doors Portals of Consciousness

 The Four Windows Of Self What Do Windows Symbolize The Symbolism of Windows in Dreams

-When we expand our awareness, we increase several aspects of the mind, which include increased efficiency of memory, greater analytical ability, and emotional equilibrium.
+When we expand our awareness, we increase several aspects of the mind, including memory efficiency, greater analytical ability, and emotional equilibrium.

-Each of the portals of consciousness affects awareness in a different way.
+Each of the portals of consciousness affects awareness differently.
 Each has its own way of transcending and expanding consciousness.
 Some ways work better than others, depending on your personality, instincts, experience, and health.

-For example, some people try to expand awareness using meditation alone, but if your mind harbors harmful bias and prejudice, meditation will not remove these thinking patterns.
-Or if we learn to observe our thoughts but cannot recognize the harmful programming, we are stuck.
+For example, some people try to expand awareness using meditation alone, but if their minds harbor harmful biases and prejudices, meditation will not remove these thinking patterns.
+Or, if we learn to observe our thoughts but cannot recognize the harmful programming, we are stuck.
 If our intuition is clouded by negative thinking, we don’t understand its messages.
 If we rely on emotion as a means of decision-making without logic to guide it, we make mistakes.

 One of the first places the Observer makes its presence known is in dreams.
-The technique of lucid dreaming can facilitate this transformation of awareness.
+Lucid dreaming can facilitate this transformation of awareness.

 We are the Observer.
-We are not our personality or instincts, which are part of our Ego; this is just a tool that connects our consciousness to our bodies.
+We are not our personality or instincts, which are part of our ego; these are just tools that connect our consciousness to our bodies.
 The Ego contains the critic, the negative voice of the Ego.
 Sadly, many people think they are either their body or their Ego, but the “real you” is the Observer.

 When you open these four windows of awareness in the proper order, you create a chain reaction that propels our mental and spiritual growth.
 Opening them expands the bandwidth of our perception.
 When awareness grows, we increase our capabilities on several levels.

-You don’t have to go anywhere to find these portals of consciousness.
-You don’t need to join a religion because you will not find these keys in any famous religious texts.
+You don’t have to go anywhere to find these portals of consciousness, and you don’t need to join a religion because you will not find these keys in any famous religious texts.
 These windows are within your consciousness.
 Here we go.

 Reasoning And Rational Thinking